Estimating Earth's Temperature Response with Transformed and Augmented OLS: Introduction

 The remainder of this paper is organized as follows.
-Section \ref{Sec: Theoretical Framework} lays out the theoretical framework, while Section \ref {Sec: TAOLS} outlines the TAOLS method.
-Section \ref{Sec:Empirics} presents the empirical study, and the final section provides concluding remarks and discusses future research directions.
+The next section lays out the theoretical framework, followed by the TAOLS methodology.
+The empirical study is then presented, and the final section provides concluding remarks and discusses future research directions.